-Here are some awesome tips from Real Estate Expert, Renee Burrows, on how to prepare for showings before you list your home.
+Here are some awesome tips on how to prepare for showings before you list your home.

 “Showing Instructions are a critical part of getting your home sold fast!
 Accessibility will make or break how many people “walk through” to visually inspect and write an offer on your home: the more bodies you get through that door, the higher the odds are for a good offer.

 The best types of occupancy to have (in order) are:

 This means if your house is too difficult to access – even with super low inventory – it is too easy for a customer to say “NEXT” and not want to jump through too many hoops!

 You may have pets or children to consider when thinking about how your home will be shown.
 A lot of inconvenience with showings at the beginning & pricing it right at the beginning will get your home sold quicker which will bring you back to a normal lifestyle sooner rather than later!